 Each student team must be affiliated with a degree-granting public or private institution of higher education located in the U.S.

 EPA particularly encourages minority academic institutions (MAIs) to apply.
 Download the competition brief (PDF) (12 pp, 1MB, About PDF)

 for a complete description of the design challenge including a definition of MAIs.
 Participating Teams

-All team members must be enrolled in a degree program (undergraduate or graduate) at a college or university eligible to participate in EPA's Campus RainWorks Challenge (participating institution) as of August 31, 2012.
+All team members must be enrolled in an undergraduate or graduate degree program at a college or university that is eligible to participate in EPA's Campus RainWorks Challenge (see Participating Institutions above) as of August 31, 2015.

 for a complete description of submission format and content requirements.